 But my induction is already scheduled when should I come?

-It is beneficial to have acupuncture anywhere from three days prior to a scheduled medical induction or in conjunction with a stretch and sweep appointment.
+It is beneficial to have acupuncture anywhere from two to three days prior to a scheduled medical induction or in conjunction with a stretch and sweep appointment.

 What if I haven't had acupuncture before with Kim?